ludus-leonis/FreeBeeGee/docs/api.md

 This document is part of the [FreeBeeGee documentation](DOCS.md).
 It describes the FreeBeeGee (FBG) API endpoints.

-It is not necessary to read/understand this to use FBG.
+It is not necessary to read this to use FBG.
 This information is here for developers who would like to contribute code or extend FBG.

 ## Basics

 The FreeBeeGee API is a JSON/REST API and can be called at `./api/` relative to the installation directory.
-It understands HTTP `GET`, `POST`, `PUT`, `PATCH` and `DELETE` requests.
+It handles HTTP `GET`, `POST`, `PUT`, `PATCH` and `DELETE` requests.
 Most endpoints return FBG data objects as described in the [datamodel documentation](datamodel.md).

 Too keeps things short, the documentation below will mention endpoints relative to said `./api/`.
 So if e.g. the docs say to `GET` endpoint `/rooms/`, assume the actual URL is: